 T4As only include the amount of grant funding issued in the calendar year.
 Tax forms are not issued if the total amount of grant funding issued is \$500 or less.

 Tax forms are not issued for student loan disbursements.

-National Student Loans Service Centre will issue T4As for part-time Canada grants, and Alberta Student Aid will issue T4As for the Alberta Part-Time Grant.
+National Student Loans Service Centre will issue T4As for part-time Canada grants.

 Students with questions about taxation should contact the Canada Revenue Agency.